jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 ### HB 11 Limitation on deductions by persons with interests in look-through companies
 When this section applies
-(1) This section applies for a look-through company (the LTC) and an income year when, but for this section, a deduction by virtue of section HB 1 or HB 12(2) or (3) would be allowed to a person who has an effective look-through interest for the LTC.
+(1) This section applies for a look-through company (the LTC) and an income year when,— (a) but for this section, a deduction by virtue of section HB 1 or HB 12(2) or (3) would be allowed to a person who has an effective look-through interest for the LTC; and
+  (b) the LTC is a partner in a partnership that includes another look-through company, or the LTC is a member of a joint venture described in section HG 1 (Joint venturers) that includes another LTC.
 No deduction
 (2) The person is denied the deduction for an income year to the extent to which their look-through company deduction for the income year is greater than the amount (the owner’s basis) calculated using the formula in subsection (3) at the end of the income year.
 Owner’s basis